 A call to pastoral ministry or any related form of ministry is very personal.
 The faculty of the Religion Department recognizes that students who come to the department will either have a sense of divine calling or will be currently wrestling with this issue.
 The choice of ministry implies a high level of spiritual commitment and an exemplary life style.

-In fulfillment of the requirements for the classes RELP 423 & 424 Pastoral Ministry I, II, senior theology students prepare a paper describing their personal call and philosophy of ministry.
+In fulfillment of the requirements for the classes RELP 215 Introduction to Ministry, RELP 415 Pastoral Ministry, sophomore, junior, and senior theology students prepare a paper describing their personal call and philosophy of ministry.
 Each paper is reviewed by the members of the Religion faculty and followed by a personal exit interview with the Religion faculty.
 The composite results of this paper and interview constitute the basis for departmental recommendation for both ministerial work and the Theological Seminary.
 Subsequently, arrangements are made for senior theology majors to be interviewed by conference presidents.

 A Biblical Languages Minor is required to complete the Theology Program and for Seminary entrance.